rguthrie3/DeepLearningForNLPInPytorch/README.md

 1. Introduction to Torch's Tensor Library
 2. Computation Graphs and Automatic Differentiation
 3. Deep Learning Building Blocks: Affine maps, non-linearities, and objectives
-4. Word Embeddings: Encoding Lexical Semantics
-5. Training and Optimization
+4. Optimization and Training
-6. Creating Network Components in Pytorch
+5. Creating Network Components in Pytorch
+6. Word Embeddings: Encoding Lexical Semantics
 7. Making Decisions
 8. Sequence modeling and Long-Short Term Memory Networks

 My intention is for the tutorial to contain several fully working examples and exercises for students.
 They will be:

+* A Bag of words classifier
 * An N-Gram language modeler using an MLP
 * A language modeler using an LSTM
 * A more complicated LSTM example: something with part of speech tagging